Weed Removal Weed Prevention Weedkillers

 Chickweed, Thale Cress and

 Bittercress, which are usually categorised as Annuals, although the latter can be a Biennial if it germinates in the autumn.
 Also it is the production of seed which triggers their demise, so if the flowers are delayed by adverse conditions or removed, eg. by mowing, the plant will remain for longer.
+The ephemerals are most common in disturbed or regularly cultivated soil.

 Care should be taken when disposing of the uprooted weeds.
 The perenniating parts can infest a compost heap unless it heats up to a high enough temperature to kill them.
 Also any seed attached to the topgrowth will be carried to any ground enriched with the finished compost.
 This sort of material can be rotted separately in a container filed with water.
 After a few weeks the liquid can be diluted for use as a fertilizer and the solids added to the compost - the mixture is quite smelly but harmless.
 Alternatively the recycling facilities of local councils can treat such material, but not Japanese Knotweed which is a special case requiring a license.